Park Chung Hee: Assassination

 On October 26, 1979, six days after the student protests ended, Park Chung Hee was fatally shot in the head and chest by Kim Jae-gyu, the director of the KCIA, after a banquet at a safehouse in Gungjeong-dong, Jongno District, Seoul.
 Other KCIA officers then went to other parts of the building shooting dead four more presidential guards.
-Cha Ji-chul, chief of the Presidential Security Service, was also fatally shot by Kim.
+Cha Ji-chul, chief of the Presidential Security Service and a rival to Kim, was also fatally shot.
 Kim and his group were later arrested by soldiers.
-They were tortured and later executed.
+Kim Jae-kyu and his co-conspirators were tortured and later executed in March 1980.

 It is unclear whether this was a spontaneous act of passion by an individual or part of a pre-arranged attempted coup by the intelligence service.
 Kim claimed that Park was an obstacle to democracy and that his act was one of patriotism.
 The investigation's head, Chun Doo-hwan, rejected his claims and concluded that Kim acted to preserve his own power.

 Choi Kyu-hah became Acting President in pursuant to Article 48 of the Yushin Constitution.
 Major General Chun Doo-hwan quickly amassed sweeping powers after his Defense Security Command was charged with investigating the assassination, first taking control of the military and the KCIA before installing another military junta and finally assuming the presidency in 1980.

 Park, who was said to be a devout Buddhist, was accorded the first South Korean interfaith state funeral on November 3 in Seoul.
 He was buried with full military honors at the National Cemetery near the grave of former president Syngman Rhee who died in 1965.
-Kim Jae-gyu, whose motive for murdering Park remains unclear, was hanged on May 24, 1980.